Sterilization of Latinas: Background

-The movement of eugenics developed into the Neo-Eugenics movement.
-This Neo-Eugenics movement supports and studies the encouragement of people with more desirable traits to reproduce in order to positively influence the population's gene pool and the discouragement of people with undesirable traits to reproduce.
-This led to the practice of preventing people with undesirable traits to reproduce.
+The development of eugenics in the United States during the late nineteenth and early twentieth centuries created a foundation for policies targeting marginalized populations for sterilization.
+Eugenic ideology promoted the belief that sterilization would prevent "undesirable" children from being born.
 Undesirable traits correlated with reproductive fitness which included race and ethnicity.
 In the late nineteenth and early twentieth century, the immigration rates in the United States spiked along with the reproduction rates in immigrant families.
 This provoked a deeper fear from eugenicists that native born Americans and Americans with strong reproductive fitness would be outnumbered by immigrants who possess a low reproductive fitness.
 This fear became ingrained into many Americans across the nation and became fuel for the sterilization of Latinas movements in the twentieth century.

+Latina women were particularly vulnerable to eugenic sterilization policies due to racialized beliefs that cast them as inferior and unfit to reproduce.
+In California, eugenics programs were tied to broader efforts to reduce immigration from Mexico.
+Mexican American women were stereotyped as excessively fertile, unfit parents, criminally inclined, and intellectually inferior.
+Figures in support of Eugenics advocated for and promoted these beliefs to the public.
+Charles M. Goethe played a key role in popularizing eugenic ideas in California, and he founded the Eugenics Society of Northern California.
+He framed Latino immigrants, particularly those from Mexico, as threats to the nation's social and genetic "fitness."
+He promoted sterilization as a means of racial and social improvement.

 Some of the factors that may catapulted the movement behind the sterilization abuse in Latina women in the state of California, began with one of the earliest organizations in eugenic sterilizations in the U.S., the Human Betterment Foundation (HBF), the Sterilization Act of 1909, and the Immigration Act of 1924.
 The California Act of 1909 was one of the major legal and political influences that established authority for doctors and psychiatrists of state hospitals and mental institutions to perform sterilizations on the people unfit to function in society because of their intelligence levels, presumed future deviant behavior and sexual activity.
 With that established, organizations such as the Human Betterment Foundation came to be the organization that held these ideologies and promote eugenic sterilizations and the Immigration Act of 1924 further developed the idea that labor-migrants were needed, but women and children were not as there was a fear of Latino and Immigrant invasion.